openhab/org.openhab.binding.zwave/doc/elexa/dmms1_0_0.md

 ### Parameter 7: Light Polling Interval

 Interval between light level reporting
-Decide how often (in seconds) you want the Mini Sensor to report light level to the controller and associated devices.
+<p&gtDecide how often (in seconds) you want the Mini Sensor to report light level to the controller and associated devices.
 By default, the Mini Sensor will report light level values every 3 minutes.
 The value set for this parameter can NOT be greater than the wake-up interval.
-NOTE: Small interval will increase activity and decrease battery life.
+NOTE: Small interval will increase activity and decrease battery life.</p&gt
 Values in the range 60 to 36000 may be set.

 The manufacturer defined default value is ```180```.